qmk/qmk_firmware/docs/feature_tap_dance.md

 The `TAPPING_TERM` time is the maximum time allowed between taps of your Tap Dance key, and is measured in milliseconds.
 For example, if you used the above `#define` statement and set up a Tap Dance key that sends `Space` on single-tap and `Enter` on double-tap, then this key will send `ENT` only if you tap this key twice in less than 175ms.
 If you tap the key, wait more than 175ms, and tap the key again you'll end up sending `SPC SPC` instead.

-Next, you will want to define some tap-dance keys, which is easiest to do with the `TD()` macro, that takes a number which will later be used as an index into the `tap_dance_actions` array.
+Next, you will want to define some tap-dance keys, which is easiest to do with the `TD()` macro.
+That macro takes a number which will later be used as an index into the `tap_dance_actions` array and turns it into a tap-dance keycode.

 After this, you'll want to use the `tap_dance_actions` array to specify what actions shall be taken when a tap-dance key is in action.
 Currently, there are five possible options: